jappeace/jappeaceApplication/content/mtl.md

   nihLog = lift . nihLog
 ```
 This code says:
-If you're a StateT and your base monad is already a `NotInventedHereLog`,
+If you're a `StateT` and your base monad already has a `NotInventedHereLog`
+constraint,
-you are also a `NotInvnetedHereLog` by using lift.
+you also have `NotInvnetedHereLog` instance with help of [`lift`](https://hackage.haskell.org/package/transformers-0.6.0.2/docs/Control-Monad-Trans-Class.html#v:lift).
-By providing this instance we're generating lift calls over any `StateT`
+By providing this instance we're generating lift calls over `StateT`
-for all occurences of `niLog`.
+for all occurrences of `niLog`.

-Moving on we get the same error for ExceptT:
+Moving on we get the same error for `ExceptT`:
 ```
 src/Lib.hs:54:52: error:
     • No instance for (NotInventedHereLog (ExceptT [Char] IO))